Vivantio/apiexamples/README.md

 This is the home for API code examples for Vivantio.
 We currently have two main Visual Studio solutions:

 - `VivantioApiWeb.sln` - an ASP.NET Core 9 MVC full demo application (see the live application [here](https://vivantioapisampleapp.azurewebsites.net/)).
-- `VivantioApiConsole.sln` - a .NET 9 Console Application that demonstrates various data access techniques using `HttpClient`.
+- `VivantioApiConsole.sln` - a .NET 9 Console Application that demonstrates using the Entity (Custom Form) and Ticket APIs.
+Requireds the codebase to be updated with 'seed Id' values.
+- `VivantioApiInteractive.sln` - a .NET 9 Console Application that demonstrates using a wider range of APIs in a more interactive fashion that avoids having to alter the codebase with 'seed Id values'.

 ## License